 Mapping Customer and Client Journeys

-We have installed footfall and foot-flow sensors across the city centre which provide data which can assist businesses and help to inform inward investment decisions.
+We have installed footfall and car park sensors across the city centre which provide data which can assist businesses and help to inform inward investment decisions.
 We also aspire to become a digitally connected city, exploring advancements in technology to enhance the users experience and provide better access to the city and management of the streets.
-Click here to view Monthly Footfall Reports.
+Click here to view Monthly Footfall and Car Park Reports.

 Parking and Access Management